 With her skills in government, community development, not-for-profit research, operational planning and project management and inspired by the Values Lives mission to uphold the values of inclusion, relationships and contribution, Paula is excited to continue her journey with us as Network Manager at Valued Lives.

-Karen joined the Valued Lives team in 2016 as one of our Peer Support Coordinators.
+Karen joined the Valued Lives team in 2016 as one of our Peer Support Advisors.

 With experience gained in human resources while owning businesses in the mining sector, Karen is able to offer practicable and beneficial solutions for the individuals of Valued Lives.